-- A member entitled to attend and vote at the meeting is entitled to appoint a proxy to exercise all or any of their rights to attend, speak and vote at the Meeting.
+- 2. A member entitled to attend and vote at the meeting is entitled to appoint a proxy to exercise all or any of their rights to attend, speak and vote at the Meeting.
 You should have received a proxy form with this notice of meeting.
-You can only appoint a proxy using the procedures set out in these notes and the notes to the proxy form. - 2.
+You can only appoint a proxy using the procedures set out in these notes and the notes to the proxy form. - 3.
 A proxy does not need to be a member of the Company but must attend the Meeting to represent you.
 Details of how to appoint the Chairman of the Meeting or another person as your proxy using the proxy form are set out in the notes to the proxy form.
-If you wish your proxy to speak on your behalf at the Meeting you will need to appoint your own choice of proxy (not the Chairman) and give your instructions directly to them. - 3.
+If you wish your proxy to speak on your behalf at the Meeting you will need to appoint your own choice of proxy (not the Chairman) and give your instructions directly to them. - 4.
 You may appoint more than one proxy provided each proxy is appointed to exercise rights attached to different shares.
 You may not appoint more than one proxy to exercise rights attached to any one share.
-To appoint more than one proxy, (an) additional proxy form(s) may be obtained by contacting the Registrars helpline on 0870 707 1014 or (from overseas) +44 (0) 870 703 6101 or you may photocopy this form.
-Please mark (and initial) each proxy form clearly with the number of Ordinary Shares held by you in relation to which each proxy is appointed. - 4.
+To appoint more than one proxy, (an) additional proxy form(s) may be obtained by contacting the Registrars helpline on 0870 707 1014 or (from overseas) +44 (0) 870 703 6101 or you may photocopy the proxy you received.
+Please mark (and initial) each proxy form clearly with the number of Ordinary Shares held by you in relation to which each proxy is appointed. - 5.
 A vote withheld is not a vote in law, which means that the vote will not be counted in the calculation of votes for or against the resolution.
 If you either select the 'Discretionary' option or if no voting indication is given, your proxy will vote or abstain from voting at his or her discretion.
-Your proxy will vote (or abstain from voting) as he or she thinks fit in relation to any other matter which is put before the Meeting. - 5.
+Your proxy will vote (or abstain from voting) as he or she thinks fit in relation to any other matter which is put before the Meeting. - 6.
 The notes to the proxy form explain how to direct your proxy how to vote on each resolution or withhold their vote.
-To appoint a proxy using the proxy form, the form and any authority under which it is executed (or a duly certified copy of such authority) must be: - completed and signed; - deposited at the Company's registrars, Computershare Investor Services plc, The Pavilions, Bridgwater Road, Bristol, BS99 6ZY or delivered by hand to c/o Bircham Dyson Bell LLP, 50 Broadway, London SW1H 0BL; and - received by Computershare Investor Services plc no later than 11am on 22 July 2009.
+To appoint a proxy using the proxy form, the form and any authority under which it is executed (or a duly certified copy of such authority) must be: - completed and signed; - deposited at the Company's registrars, Computershare Investor Services plc, The Pavilions, Bridgwater Road, Bristol, BS99 6ZY; and - received by Computershare Investor Services plc no later than 48 hours before the time fixed for the Meeting (or any adjourned meeting as the case may be).